IThisGuyHere/SkylandersSwapForce_Manual/README.md

 ## Items
-* Progressive Chapters: Unlocks the next chapter to play.
-You will always start with 1.
+* Progressive Chapters: Unlocks the next chapter to play. **You will always start with 1**.
 * Progressive Soul Abilities - Unlocks the use of soul abilities collected in the first *n* chapters.
-* Progressive Skylander Upgrades - Unlocks the ability to unlock *n* upgrades for each Skylander (or each Skylander of that element).
+* Progressive Skylander Upgrades - Unlocks the ability to purchase *n* upgrades for each Skylander (or each Skylander of that element, depending on the yaml configuration).
-* Skylanders - Unlocked individually or by element, depending on the yaml option chosen.
+* Skylanders - Unlocked individually or by element, depending on the yaml configuration.
 * Adventure Pack Levels - If enabled, unlocks the corresponding adventure pack level.
 * Active Items - Unlocks the item in question if its corresponding adventure pack is enabled.